Access to the territory and push backs

 According to the Asylum Act, if there are elements that indicate that a foreigner intends to apply for international protection in Romania in the context of pre-trial detention or detention facilities, penitentiaries, border crossing points or transit area, the competent authorities for the asylum application provide information on the possibility of submitting the request.[136]

-As regards the information about the possibility to make an asylum application, the Border Police stated that the territorial structures of the Border Police have leaflets in several international languages in circulation, including Arabic, Kurdish, Pashto, Farsi.
-The leaflets cover information on the rights and obligations of asylum seekers and information regarding the assistance provided by NGOs.[74]
+As regards the information about the possibility to make an asylum application, the Border Police stated that the territorial structures of the Border Police have leaflets in several international languages in circulation, including Arabic, Kurdish, Pashto, and Farsi.
+The leaflets cover information on the rights and obligations of asylum applicants and information regarding the assistance provided by NGOs.[137]

 The Border Police reported that they provide information both orally and in writing.
 The available leaflets in English, French, Arabic and different dialects of the Arabic are made by UNHCR.
 No interpreter is present at the information session.[138]

-CNRR reported that, following consultations with UNHCR on the information needs at the border with Ukraine and Moldova, 10,000 leaflets with information on the asylum procedure were drafted and translated into Ukrainian and distributed at border crossing points with Ukraine and the Republic of Moldova in order to increase access to accurate information on the RSD procedure.
+In 2023, CNRR reported that, following consultations with UNHCR on the information needs at the border with Ukraine and Moldova, 10,000 leaflets with information on the asylum procedure were drafted and translated into Ukrainian and distributed at border crossing points with Ukraine and the Republic of Moldova in order to increase access to accurate information on the RSD procedure.
+In 2022, leaflets with DOPOMOHA[141] were distributed by CNRR to the people coming from Ukraine.
+The leaflet promoted the DOPOMOHA platform which contained official and secure information.
+It also indicated contact data for all the relevant Romanian authorities.[142]

 CNRR counsellors observed that few reports were received regarding the information provision at the Bulgarian, Serbian and Hungarian borders.
-However, at Otopeni International Airport, three people reported that they did not have access to information during their detention in the transit area.
-They also stated that the Border Police officers ignored their requests and did not call interpreters when needed.[78]
+However, at the Otopeni International Airport, three people reported that they did not have access to information during their detention in the transit area.
+They also stated that the Border Police officers ignored their requests and did not call interpreters when needed.[145]

 Interpretation